 Reach out to others around you, both inside and outside your industry to see how you can strengthen culture up back home.

 Don’t confuse perks with culture

-Slick furnishings, modern offices, ping pong tables, restocked kitchens and unlimited paid time off are all great things.
-Some organizations confuse these offerings as their culture.
+Slick furnishings, modern offices, ping pong tables, restocked kitchens, and unlimited paid time off are all great things.
+Some organizations confuse these offerings with their culture.
 All of these types of things are great perks, but they are simply that; perks.
 Your perks may point back to the culture that you want in your company, but it can never replace the culture itself.
 If that were the case, what happens to your culture when the ping pong table breaks?